soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

    ```

    We created a new data type named `Bool` with the possible values `True` or `False`.
-   In this case we only have *constructor* alternatives and none of the alternatives
+   In this case we only have *constructor* alternatives and none of the constructors
-   carriers additional values, this is similar to enums in other languages.
+   carry additional values, this is similar to enums in other languages.

 2. Person